No Spanish adventure is complete without sampling the local paella. Visit Spain and sample local varieties paired with the perfect Spanish wines.

 The quintessential small plate, Spanish Tapas are similar to what we’d call an appetizer in the States, only smaller.
 Think tiny sandwiches, almonds, small bits of squid, olives, and cheeses.
 The best part?
 While not always the case, many tapas are served free of charge when you order a beer or a glass of wine.

 This culinary tradition plays a big part in Spanish culture, as tapas can be eaten for a snack, appetizer, or meal.
 Don’t sell yourself short though, make sure you try plenty of new items.
 They’re small, so if you find that you don’t like one, it’s on to the next!
 Tapas are so varied and convenient; they’re easily one of our favorite foods to try in Spain.
+Want to learn more?
+Check out this Beginner's Guide to Spanish Tapas and find your favorite to try on a trip to Spain.

 Like many other parts of Europe, Pork is a staple meat in the Spanish diet.
 While many pork offerings are superb, this Spanish sausage offering reigns supreme.
 This sausage can be served smoked or plain, often spicy and flavored with garlic, paprika, and salts.
 Not a fan of spice?
 No worries.
 Most restaurateurs offer a sweet version of this sausage called Dulce Chorizo.